 The following people and organizations have made the work of NSVI possible.
 Their contributions have not only supported NSVI missions, but they have also supported the work of NSVI’s Domestic Teams in Kenya, Haiti, and the Philippines.

 In late 2014, NSVI began to do a better job chronicling our donations.
-Some of these donations have been made by credit card on this website, others by personal check to our business headquarters in Naples, Florida.
+Some of these donations have been made by credit card on this website, others by personal check to our business headquarters, now in Lutz, Florida.
 This is a list of donations dating back to November 2014.
 We would love to acknowledge all donors dating back to NSVI’s incorporation in 2002, but it may be difficult to compile all of that data and we had to start somewhere.
 Some organizations list only donors during a calendar year, but that fails to express our continuing gratitude for donations made years ago.
 So we may slowly build the list in “retro” fashion as time permits.

 To enable sorting by last name or amount of donation, simply click within the spreadsheet, then hit Ctrl-A to select all entries in the sheet.
 Hit Ctrl-C to copy.
 Then open a new worksheet in Excel and with the cursor in the uppermost and leftmost cell hit Ctrl-V to paste the sheet contents into your new spreadsheet.
 Now you can sort in whatever way you wish, using the power of Excel.
 This a good way for repeating donors to group the entries of their own donations so see how much they have given since 2014.